Moira Kelly (humanitarian): Awards and recognition

 In 2001, Kelly's humanitarian work was recognised with several awards, including the Prime Minister's Award for outstanding community service, the White Flame Award from Save the Children for her service to disadvantaged children, and she was made an Officer of the Order of Australia in recognition of her service to both the Australian and international communities.
 In 2003, Kelly received the Victorian of the Year award, and in 2003 and 2004, she was nominated for the Australian of the Year awards.

 A Compassionate Rage is a 2001 documentary film by Film Australia and Alan Lindsay following Kelly for 18 months on her missions overseas as she tries to organise medical treatment for sick and injured children.

-In 2013 Kelly founded Global Gardens of Peace, a newly humanitarian organisation based in Melbourne, Australia to provide safe play and garden areas in post-war and third-world countries.
+In 2013, Kelly founded Global Gardens of Peace, a newly humanitarian organisation based in Melbourne to provide safe play and garden areas in post-war and third-world countries.
 Alongside a team of dedicated volunteers, the inaugural garden is to be established in Gaza City in Palestine.
+She was inducted onto the Victorian Honour Roll of Women in 2014.

 During a 2017 concert of Coldplay, the band performed the song Imagine with Emmanuel Kelly in recognition of Moira Kelly's work.